Are you eligible for NHS Continuing Care funding?

 The only sure way to know if you’re eligible for free NHS Continuing Care is to ask your GP or social worker to arrange an assessment.

-As a guide, ‘eligible’ health needs may include (but are not limited to):
+As a guide, ‘eligible’ health needs may include:

 - Complex medical conditions that need additional care and support